influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/query/fromrange.md

 ## Parameters

 ### bucket
 ({{< req >}})
 InfluxDB bucket name.

 ### start
 ({{< req >}})
-Earliest time to include in results.Results include points that match the specified start time.
+Earliest time to include in results.

+Results include points that match the specified start time.
 Use a relative duration, absolute time, or integer (Unix timestamp in seconds).
 For example, `-1h`, `2019-08-28T22:00:00Z`, or `1567029600`.
 Durations are relative to `now()`.

 ### stop

 Latest time to include in results.
+Default is `now()`.

-Default is `now()`.Results exclude points that match the specified stop time.
+Results exclude points that match the specified stop time.
 Use a relative duration, absolute time, or integer (Unix timestamp in seconds).For example, `-1h`, `2019-08-28T22:00:00Z`, or `1567029600`.
 Durations are relative to `now()`.

 ## Examples

 ### Query data from InfluxDB in a specified time range